Look into how underground bunkers must be built structure-wise to get it ready for a doomsday scenario!

 Entrances are typically the weakest part of a structure.
 Debris from a major disaster could force the door inward, in which case you are no longer protected from the elements and are exposed to broken remnants flying inside.

 You also need to be able to conceal yourself from unwanted visitors.

 Your best option is to have a solid-core door, such as a mix of steel and plywood, which you can find here.
 A steel frame is also an integral part of your entrance.

-People can have the world’s best concrete storm shelters, but a weak frame will make it useless.
+People can have the world's best concrete storm shelters, but a weak frame will make them useless.

 Check out if your door is FEMA approved.